 How can I apply for Medi-Cal?

 You can apply online on CoveredCA.com.
 This single application will let you know if you qualify for coverage through Covered California or Medi-Cal.
 You can also apply in person at your local county human services agency or by phone by calling Covered California at (800) 300-1506.
-If you need help applying or have questions, you can find local help for free.
+If you need help applying or have questions, you can Find Help for free.
 Find a certified enroller in your area.

 Once you submit your application, it will be sent to your local county human services agency for a determination if you seem likely to qualify for Medi-Cal.
 If more information is needed, the county will contact you.
 During the next 45 days, the county will mail you a notice telling you if you qualify for Medi-Cal.
 If you are eligible, you will receive a Medi-Cal benefits identification card (BIC) in the mail (if you do not already have one).
 You will also receive an informational packet in the mail that explains the available Medi-Cal health plan options in your county and how to enroll.